Learn all the details to American politician Kamala Harris Husband, Father, Family, Children.

 Kamala Harris alongside husband Douglas Emhoff and stepchildren Cole Emhoff, and Ella Emhoff.
 SOURCE: Douglas Emhoff

-According to the senator, Kamala Harris children from Douglas previous marriage; Cole Emhoff, and Ella Emhoff fondly calls her Momala.
+According to the senator, Kamala Harris, the children from Douglas' previous marriage, Cole Emhoff, and Ella Emhoff fondly call her 'Momala'.

 "I love those kids.
 It was a collective decision that the word stepmother has been adapted by Disney and others, not necessarily a great word.
 They call me momala.
 We're able to be together for Mother's Day."
 Harris told CNN's 'State of the Union' in May 2019.

-Besides, her African heritage, Kamala Harris also carries a South Asian ancestry with her.
-Harris mother Shyamala Gopalan Harris is an Indian woman who moved to the States from Tamil Nadu, a state in India at the age of nineteen.
+Besides her African heritage, Kamala Harris also carries a South Asian ancestry with her.
+Harris' mother, Shyamala Gopalan Harris, is an Indian woman who moved to the States from Tamil Nadu, an Indian state at the age of nineteen.

 In her book, 'The Truths We Hold: An American Journey'', released earlier this year, Harris mentions her mother is her main inspiration.
 "It was really my mother who took charge of our upbringing.
 She was the one most responsible for shaping us into the women we would become.
 And she was extraordinary."

-Kamala's mother Shyamala gave both of their daughters' Indian names that hold a Sanskrit meaning.
-Whilst Kamala means the lotus flower, her middle name 'Devi' means Goddess.
-As for Harris' younger sister, her name Maya signifies 'love' in Sanskrit.
+Kamala's mother, Shyamala, gave both their daughters Indian names that hold Sanskrit meanings.
+Whilst 'Kamala' means the 'lotus flower', her middle name 'Devi' means 'Goddess'.
+As for Harris' younger sister, her name 'Maya' signifies 'love' in Sanskrit.

 Kamala's mother, a colon cancer victim, passed away in 2009.